-This five-week course offers an in-depth exploration of Whitney Biennial 2012.
-By focusing on one floor of the Biennial each week, detailed attention will be given to the artists, mediums, and themes that emerge within the Biennial.
-Select Biennial artists and the curators will also visit the course to discuss their work.
+This 5-week course offers an in-depth exploration of the Whitney Biennial 2014.
+By focusing on one floor of the Biennial each week, detailed attention will be given to the curatorial visions, artists, and themes that emerge within the Biennial.
+Select Biennial artists will also visit the course to discuss their work.

 Morning Session: 9:30–11:00 am